FirstBlock-CosmosVal/firstblock.io/index.md

 Public Key for delegations will be announced.

 ## Our Mission
-We at FirstBlock Validator, based in Dallas, TX, will spare no expense when it comes to the security and integrity of our operations.
+We will spare no expense when it comes to the security, integrity and scalabilty of our operations.
 As long time believers in and users of crypto, we will be here to support and help grow the Cosmos ecosystem to ensure as many people can benefit as possible.

 ## Any questions or comments?
 [Contact us]({{ site.baseurl }}"/contact")